fleschutz/bulletproof-backups/docs/3-2-1_rule.md

 ==========================================
 The 3-2-1 backup rule is a simple, effective strategy for keeping your data safe.
 It advises that you keep three copies of your data on two different media with one copy off-site.
 Let’s break that down:

-- **3** copies of your data: Your three copies include your original or production data plus two more copies.
+- **3 copies** of your data: Your three copies include your original or production data plus two more copies.
-- On **2** different media: You should store your data on two different forms of media.
+- On **2 different media**: You should store your data on two different forms of media.
 This means something different today than it did in the late 2000s.
 I’ll talk a little more about this in a bit.
-- **1** copy off-site: You should keep one copy of your data off-site in a remote location, ideally more than a few miles away from your other two copies.
+- **1 copy off-site**: You should keep one copy of your data off-site in a remote location, ideally more than a few miles away from your other two copies.

 If you want to protect your personal information, photos, or other important data, the 3-2-1 backup strategy is the way to go.
 It helps you avoid having a single point of failure that’s vulnerable to human error, hard drive crashes, theft, natural disasters, or ransomware attacks.